 +axiom_xml_reader_t *xml_reader = NULL; +axiom_stax_builder_t *om_builder = NULL; +axiom_soap_builder_t *soap_builder = NULL; +axiom_soap_envelope_t *soap_envelope = NULL; + +xml_reader = axiom_xml_reader_create_for_file(env, "test_soap.xml", NULL); + +om_builder = axiom_stax_builder_create(env, xml_reader); + +soap_builder = axiom_soap_builder_create(env, om_builder , AXIOM_SOAP11_SOAP_ENVELOPE_NAMESPACE_URI); + +soap_envelope = axiom_soap_builder_get_soap_envelope(soap_builder, env); + +

-As the example shows, creating an AXIOM from xml_reader
+As the example shows, creating an AXIOM from xml_reader is

 +pretty straight forward.
 Elements and nodes can be created programmatically